caracal-pipeline/caracal-docs/sphinx/manual/workers/selfcal/index.rst

   *float*, *optional*, *default = 0.90*

-  WSclean gain for major iterations, i.e., maximum fraction of the image peak that is cleaned in each major iteration.
+  Gain for major iterations in WSClean.
+I.e., maximum fraction of the image peak that is cleaned in each major iteration.
 A value of 1 means that all cleaning happens in the image plane and no major cycle is performed.